Financial assistance from Camden area Catholic Charities.

 Employees of the Catholic Charities, Diocese of Camden are familiar with all the TANF requirements and eligibility criteria.
 They are up to date on all other various government entitlement programs as well, such as SNAP food stamps.
 Hundreds of clients are assisted every month with outreach and referrals for support services.
 So if you receive TANF, or were on it in the recent past, the agency can support you.

 They work with other churches and non-profits such as St. Anthony of Padua, Saint Vincent De Paul, as well as St Joseph Pro-Cathedral.
 Attention is given to TANF clients to ensure they continue to move forward towards self-sufficiency, get jobs, and gain long term stability.
+This is one of the most importnant cash based programs though in Camden County, and find more details on TANF cash grants.

 Case managers can refer people to other public aid or entitlement services.
 They can connect post-TANF clients to the local Board of Social Services in their town or county. which will then link low income families, seniors, and others to social services or government programs for which they are qualified.